2-vector bundles: Cohomology with values in crossed modules

-A strict homomorphism of crossed modules induces in an obvious way a map between the corresponding cohomologies, by just composing cocycles with the group homomorphisms.
-A crossed intertwiner also induces a map in \v Cech cohomology, this is described in \cite[A.3]{Nikolause}.
-More difficult is to see how a butterfly induces a map in \v Cech cohomology; since we have also not found a reference about this in the literature, we shall describe this now.
-We consider an invertible butterfly between crossed modules $\Gamma_1$ and $\Gamma_2$ as in \cref{eq:butterfly}, and we describe the bijection of \cref{prop:butterflyco} explicitly in terms of cocycles.
+More difficult is to see how the isomorphism of \cref{prop:butterflyco} is described explicitly on a cocycle level; since we have not found a reference about this in the literature, we shall describe this now.
 Let $(g,a)$ be a cocycle representing a class in $\check {\mathrm{H}}^1(X,\Gamma_1)$ with respect to an open cover $\{U_{\alpha}\}_{\alpha\in A}$.

 By passing to a smaller open cover, we may assume that $g_{\alpha\beta}$ lift along $p_1:K \to G_1$ to smooth maps $\tilde g_{\alpha\beta}: U_{\alpha}\cap U_{\beta} \to K$.
 Then, we consider $f_{\alpha\beta} := p_2\circ \tilde g_{\alpha\beta}: U_{\alpha}\cap U_{\beta} \to G_2$.
 The first cocycle condition for $(g,a)$ shows that